24sr-me/AzBCDR_Lab/README.md

 ## Naming

-All resource names are based off the nameID paramater.
+All resource names are based off the nameID parameter.
 The default value is teh current date/time in yyMMddHHmm.
 The format of all names is:

 \<type>-\<nameID>-\<suffix>